AK-Innovation-Aspirant/Iterative-SGEMM-Optimization/README.md

 # Iterative SGEMM Optimization

 This project documents the iterative optimization of FP32 SGEMM (Single-Precision General Matrix Multiplication) for large square matrices (4092x4092) using CUDA.
+It follows the progression based on the highly cited Siboehm Blog (link below).
 The goal was to learn the fundamentals of low-level CUDA programming and extend it to a real-world problem.
 This was a personal side-project done during my internship **Intel Labs** with the GPU used being a **QUADRO RTX 5000**.

 > ⚠️ **Note:** The actual implementation developed on Intel workstations is considered **Intel IP** and cannot be shared.
 However, this project replicates and builds upon open-source resources for educational and experimental purposes.